Get

 Whippet Pitbull Mix Breed Puppies

-Whippets are fairly rare to begin with, so you may wish to look for Whippet Pitbull litters in social media communities of Whippet devotees.
-Pitbulls are common enough dogs that someone in these groups is likely to have both dogs and, if you’re lucky, accidental litters of puppies.
+Whippets are fairly rare to begin with, so you may wish to start looking for Whippet Pitbull litters in communities of Whippet devotees.
+Pitbulls are common enough dogs that someone in these groups is likely to have both dogs and if you’re lucky, accidental litters of puppies.
 Online, you may have luck with Facebook groups or Craigslist ads, and it never hurts to take a look around the local dog park either.
 You may just find some friends who know where to find the Whippet Pitbull mix puppy you’re searching for.
-However, you do need to be careful when not purchasing from reputable breeders, but if you happen to come across a litter, that doesn’t mean those puppies don’t deserve your love.
+However, you do need to be careful if you’re not purchasing from reputable breeders, but if you happen to come across a litter, that doesn’t mean those puppies don’t deserve your love.

 The Parent Breeds of the Whippet Pitbull Mix